florian/florian.github.io/_drafts/tensorflow.md

 Finally, *variables* represent values that can change during the execution of the graph.
 This is typically because we want to optimize them.
-Thus, all weights are typically represented using variables.
+Thus, all weights are generally represented using variables.

 This in contrast to our input data.
 We typically do not want to optimize the inputs to the model, so they are just represented using placeholders.
-If placeholders are the input to our function, or model, then variables are parameters of the function that we want to choose as well as possible.
+If placeholders are the input to our function, or model, then variables are parameters of the function that we want to select as well as possible.

 To create a new variable, we use `tf.Variable` and pass in a default value.
 This could be any NumPy array, but in this case we directly create a random tensor of shape `[128, 50]`: